 One out of every hundred adults in the U.S. is in prison.
 This book provides a crash course in what drives mass incarceration, the human and community costs, and how to stop the numbers from going even higher.
 This volume collects the three comic books published by the Real Cost of Prisons Project.
 The stories and statistical information in each comic book is thoroughly researched and documented.

-Prison Town: Paying the Price tells the story of how the financing and site locations of prisons affects the people of rural communities in which prison are built.
+Prison Town: Paying the Price tells the story of how the financing and site locations of prisons affect the people of rural communities in which prison are built.
 It also tells the story of how mass incarceration affects people of urban communities where the majority of incarcerated people come from.

-Prisoners of the War on Drugs includes the history of the war on drugs, mandatory minimums, how racism creates harsher sentences for people of color, stories on how the war on drugs works against women, three strikes laws, obstacles to coming home after incarceration, and how mass incarceration destabilizes neighborhoods.
+Prisoners of the War on Drugs includes the history of the war on drugs, mandatory minimums, how racism creates harsher sentences for people of color, stories on how the war on drugs works against women, three-strikes laws, obstacles to coming home after incarceration, and how mass incarceration destabilizes neighborhoods.

 Prisoners of a Hard Life: Women and Their Children includes stories about women trapped by mandatory sentencing and the “costs” of incarceration for women and their families.
 Also included are alternatives to the present system, a glossary, and footnotes.
 [Publisher’s description.]